mozilla/addon-sdk/packages/addon-kit/docs/indexed-db.md

     };

 Because your main add-on code can't access the DOM, you can't use these attributes.
-Instead, you can use the `indexed-db` module to access the same
+So you can use the `indexed-db` module to access the same API:
-API:

     var { indexedDB } = require('indexed-db');